mcalistn/CS_Portfolio_Projects/README.md

 # CS-261 - Data Structures
 Hash Map Implementation - Chaining
- - Use a dynamic array to store your hash table and implement chaining for collision resolution using a singly linked list.
+ - Use a dynamic array to store a hash table and implement chaining for collision resolution using a singly linked list.
 Chains of key / value pairs must be stored in linked list nodes.

 Hash Map Implementation - Open Addressing
- - Use a dynamic array to store your hash table and implement Open Addressing with Quadratic Probing for collision resolution inside that dynamic array.
+ - Use a dynamic array to store a hash table and implement Open Addressing with Quadratic Probing for collision resolution inside that dynamic array.
 Key/value pairs must be stored in the array.

 # CS-271 - Assembly Language
 The purpose of this assignment is to reinforce concepts related to string primitive instructions and macros by: